Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 Best Surfing Spots in Portugal | Nazaré

-As we move south, we stumble across a natural phenomenon, an incredibly big wave, which can be at the same time a frightening and exciting scenario for those who love surfing but also nature lovers.
+As we move south, we stumble across a natural phenomenon, a huge wave, which can be at the same time a frightening and exciting scenario for those who love surfing but also nature lovers.

 This part of the coast may be the most special one, even if there is no possibility of catching waves unless you are a crazy pro surfer who is ready to die for the sake of love for this sport.